samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run 70min Easy-Moderate, RPE 6 with as few, if any, walking breaks.
+> Run 70min Easy-Moderate, RPE6 with as few, if any, walking breaks.

 ## Week 2